-Portmoak Moss is one of the new Dragonfly Hotspots established in Scotland in 2014.
+Portmoak Moss is a Dragonfly Hotspot established in Scotland in 2014.
 It is owned by Woodland Trust Scotland and recent habitat management has greatly improved conditions for Dragonflies.